VARUNA1997/T--Mart-Sales-Insights-Using-Google-Looker-Studio/README.md

 7.Measure the effectiveness of promotional campaigns on sales.

 8.Identify growth opportunities and areas of improvement in different regions or countries.

+***KEY FINDINGS***

+1.**Sales Performance Overview:** a high-level summary of sales performance, including total sales, revenue, and profit.
+Used visualizations such as line charts or bar graphs to show trends over time.

+2.**Sales by Product Category:** Break down sales by different product categories.
+Used a stacked bar chart or a pie chart to illustrate the percentage of sales contributed by each category.
+This helps us identify the best-performing and underperforming categories.

+3.**Top Selling Products:** Highlighted the top-selling products in terms of quantity or revenue.